eda-ricercatore/baklava-graphics/README.md

 Author's note: I have problems installing and using *UMLGraph* to declaratively
-	specification and drawing of *UML* class and sequence diagrams.
+	specify and draw of *UML* class and sequence diagrams.
 + **Mission to use *UMLGraph* to declaratively specify and draw *UML* class and sequence diagrams is abandoned.**